On effective descent $\mathcal V$-functors and familial descent morphisms: Familial descent morphisms

-Moreover, if \( \pi_i \) is effective for descent for all \(i \in I\), taking coproducts will guarantee \( (\id,\pi) \) is effective for descent as well, meaning that \( \phi \) is effective for descent if and only if \( \iota \) is effective for descent (see \cite[Section 4]{JT97}).
+Moreover, if \( \pi_i \) is effective for descent for all \(i \in I\), taking coproducts will guarantee \( (\id,\pi) \) is effective for descent as well, meaning that \( \phi \) is effective for descent if and only if \( \iota \) is effective for descent (because the basic bifibration respects the BED, see \cite[Section 4]{JT97}).

 Under this light, the results are immediate consequences of Lemma \ref{lem:fam.reg.epis}. \end{proof}